 This chocolate raspberry chia pudding combines layers of delicious creamy chocolate pudding and fruity raspberry pudding for a delicious flavour combo in every bite!
+It will be a hit with adults and kids alike.

 Chocolate and raspberry are two of those flavours that just go so well together.